zarhus/docs/docs/guides/managing-layers.md

-Most of the active and useful Yocto layers are registered in the [OpenEmbedded Layer Index](https://layers.openembedded.org/layerindex/branch/master/layers/) and - this should be the first place to look for layers to use.
+Most of the active and useful Yocto layers are registered in the [OpenEmbedded Layer Index](https://layers.openembedded.org/layerindex/branch/master/layers/) and it should be the first place to look for layers to use.

 Layers are added by inserting an entry to the `kas/common.yml` file.
 For example, this is how the `meta-openembedded` could be added: